sejalv/solarsys_sv/README.md

 https://oorjan-sv.herokuapp.com/solarsys/api/getreference/?lat=28.1&long=77.1&sc=3&date=04-03-2017

+NOTE: Please use cURL/Postman (or a script, if specified) for API calls.
+Links may not work on browsers as the content type is x-www-form-urlencoded.
-Please refer to Design-Docs folder for more information.
+Also refer to Design-Docs folder for more information.